-While the bright, bold, and lively design brings a vibrant community to life online, it’s the site’s easy-to-use navigation structure that really sets it apart.
+While the bright, bold, and lively design brings a vibrant community to life online, it’s the site’s easy-to-use navigation structure and accessibility that really sets it apart.
 Like many schools, KCPS launched their website smack dab in the middle of the Covid-19 pandemic — bringing into the forefront the importance of finding information quickly on desktop and mobile devices.
 “We were able to focus on homepage navigation and quick links for direct information needed during a pandemic – all without losing the essential element of visual appeal and a welcoming look and feel,” said Kelly.
 “We focused on the look and the user-friendliness in balance.
 We know our students, staff, families and community expect a customer-friendly experience with intuitive navigation.
 We think we accomplished this.
 This contributes to a more transparent and efficient site.”

 - Beautiful, scrolling homepage that tells a rich story of the KCPS culture and community

 - Streamlined user experiences across individual school websites

 - An easy-to-use "sticky" navigation that keeps website content one click away

 - Organized interior pages, such as "History of KCPS" that optimize the experience for all devices

 When Enumclaw School District launched their website in January of 2020, they had no idea how important their website was going to be to their community that year.